 "He knows your intentions.
 You could be anything but not our cousin.
 You should just take your ass and never show your face again."

-And when he finally spoke, his voice was soft but deadly.
+And when Aarav finally spoke, his voice had been soft - but deadly.

 "I have nothing to say."